 State-funded drug rehabilitation programs do not always have the resources to offer in-house behavioral therapy or aftercare support services.
 Some facilities provide only detox services, and the recovering person with SUD must seek counseling from other agencies and self-help groups.
 In contrast, private drug rehab centers typically offer a comprehensive suite of services for long-term recovery.

 Most state-funded rehab programs are short-term and offer 28- or 30-day treatments.
 Private facilities offer long-term rehabilitation with 60- and 90-day programs that have been proven to be more effective.
 Due to limited resources at government-funded rehabilitation facilities, a small number of staff members usually attend to a large number of patients.
 Privately funded rehab centers have a low staff-to-patient ratio for attentive care.

-Despite these disadvantages, there is no doubt that addiction treatment at public rehab facilities plays a valuable role in society.
-Addiction treatment with even minimal interventions is associated with a lower crime rate.
 State-funded drug rehabs do not necessarily rely on the latest therapies and treatments, but the standard, evidence-based treatment they offer is better than no treatment at all.
-Individuals with limited financial resources who have a determination to overcome addiction should definitely consider treatment at state-funded rehab facilities.

 The advantages and disadvantages of rehabilitation programs funded by the government are summarized below:

 |Traditional, evidence-based therapies||Lack of intensive therapies and latest treatment modalities|

 |Basic, utilitarian, no-frills amenities||No luxury amenities or comfortable private rooms|

 |Convenient location in urban areas||No aftercare programs or support services|